History of Westeros

 The Winds of Winter: The Battle of Ice Part 3 (mega spoilers)

 Though there are a variety of ways the Battle of Ice could play out, there are only two possible basic results, a Bolton/Frey victory, or a Stannis victory.
-Given that, we only have two paths to chart out, and we’ll be following them both as far as we can reasonably (or unreasonably!) go.
+Given that, we only have two paths to chart out.
+We’ll be following them both as far as we can reasonably (or unreasonably!) go.
 Of particular importance will be the effect of the battle on the Northern political outlook, the series itself, and what it will mean for a host of different characters.
-We’ll also discuss how a possible battle at Winterfell itself might play out.
+We also discuss how a possible battle at Winterfell itself might play out.

 So this episode will have a Stannis-wins bias in terms of how we spend our time.
 We expect Stannis to win so we prepared with that in mind…